aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 ### Tests

-Tests are under `tests` folder of each modules and splitted into two categories: Unit tests and e2e tests.
+Tests are under `tests` folder of each modules and split into two categories: unit tests and e2e tests.

 This split happen thanks to [jest-runner-groups](https://www.npmjs.com/package/jest-runner-groups).